A Training-free Sub-quadratic Cost Transformer Model Serving Framework With Hierarchically Pruned Attention: Conclusion

 \section{Conclusion}

-In this study, we have presented HiP Attention, a novel technique for accelerating pretrained Transformer-based models without any training.
-Our proposed HiP rapidly estimates the dynamic sparse mask for computing sparse attention, drastically reducing the computation time required for long context inference and fine-tuning from $O(T^2)$ to $O(T \log T)$.
-Our HiP attention is a drop-in replacement for the core of any Transformer-based models, such as language (LLM) and multimodal (LMM) models, and does not require changing the existing weights.
+In this study, we present HiP Attention, a novel framework for accelerating pretrained Transformer-based models without any training, with a focus on the acceleration of LLMs for long-context tasks.
+Our proposed HiP rapidly estimates the top-$k$ context keys for computing sparse attention, drastically reducing the computation required for long context inference and fine-tuning from $O(T^2)$ to $O(T \log T)$.
+Our HiP attention is a drop-in replacement for the core of any Transformer-based model, such as language and multimodal models, and does not require modifying the existing weights.
 This is a practical and meaningful improvement as it allows pre-trained models to be fine-tuned and executed much more efficiently in long sequences without sacrificing quality.

-In the future, we are looking forward to contributing to the open-source LLM serving framework by combining various efficient decoding strategies with HiP attention.
-We expect a synergy effect with speculative decoding, KV cache eviction, and compression strategy since they are orthogonal with our method; please see \Cref{sec:discussion_kv_cache_eviction} and \Cref{sec:discussion_speculative} for further details.
-In further research, we will improve the overall accuracy of the mask estimation using ensembles (\Cref{sec:hip_ensemble}) and a branch prediction of hierarchical pruning by learning optimal group splits and selection during hierarchical pruning.
-We further plan to overcome the memory limitation of the KV cache using an offloading policy where our method has a huge advantage, as shown in \Cref{sec:uvm}.
+We are looking forward to contributing to open-source LLM serving frameworks by combining various efficient decoding strategies with HiP attention.